aws-samples/aws-lambda-ad-cleanup-terraform-samples/README.md

-# AD Cleanup automation using Lambda
+# AD Cleanup Automation using Lambda

 [Active Directory ](https://www.n-able.com/blog/difference-between-ldap-ad)is a Microsoft scripting tool that manages domain information and user interactions with network services.
 It’s widely used among managed services providers (MSPs) to [manage employee credentials and access permissions](https://www.n-able.com/blog/free-permissions-analyzer-tool-active-directory).Since Active directory attackers can use inactive accounts to try and hack into an organization.
 It is important to find these inactive accounts and disable them on a routine maintenance schedule.
 This APG can quickly find inactive accounts and remove them.
 So that it will always keep AD secure and updated.